id-Software/DOOM-3-BFG/README.md

 		* _common.crc
 		* (etc)

-5. On macOS the RBDoom3BFG executable will also search for game data within an app bundle's relative path ../Resources/base and, as a last resort, within the absolute path /Applications/RBDoom-3-BFG.app/Contents/Resources/base.
+5. On macOS the RBDoom3BFG executable will also search for game data within an app bundle's Contents/Resources/base folder, and as a last resort, within the absolute path /Applications/RBDoom-3-BFG.app/Contents/Resources/base.
 In addition, if you want the game to be standalone without dependencies on pre-installed dynamic libs, you can use macdylibbundler to bundle all external dylib dependencies into the app bundle (see https://github.com/auriamg/macdylibbundler or simply install via "brew install dylibbundler" or "sudo port install dylibbundler").
-For example, the following command will copy all external dynamic library dependencies to the Contents/libs directory of the game's app bundle and adjust the rpaths within the RBDoom3BFG executable and copied dylibs.
+For example, the following command will copy all external dylib dependencies to the Contents/libs directory of the game's app bundle and adjust the rpaths within the RBDoom3BFG executable and copied dylibs.

 		> dylibbundler -od -b -x RBDoom-3-BFG.app/Contents/MacOS/RBDoom3BFG -d RBDoom-3-BFG.app/Contents/libs/

-	After running dylibbundler you must re-sign the modified executable and dylibs if planning to run on **Apple Silicon** machines.
-The output of dylibbundler will indicate which dylibs (if any) require re-signing.
+	After running dylibbundler you may need to re-sign the modified executable and dylibs if planning to run on **Apple Silicon** machines.
+Newer versions of dylibbundler now do this automatically.
+The output of dylibbundler will indicate which executable and dylibs (if any) require re-signing.
 This code signing step is not needed for x86-based Macs.

 		> codesign -s - --force RBDoom-3-BFG.app/Contents/libs/lib<modified-by-dylibbundler>.dylib
 		...